levu42/ub/README.md

 * import entries from Google Books
 * import entries from the library database of the library of the University Frankfurt
 * find entries via ISBN and other identifiers
+* edit entries regardless of in which BibTeX file they are saved
 * list all books in all or one BibTeX file(s)
 * copy entries between BibTeX files
 * easy – also scriptable – export of books